 The Honor Board is responsible for the administration and facilitation of the Honor Code.
 The Honor Code has two parts: the Social Honor Code and the Academic Honor Code.
-Members of the Honor Board outline the Honor Code and explain how it affects one's life as a Bryn Mawr student each year for first-year and transfer students during Customs Week.
-Members of the Honor Board also participate in hearings when a possible infraction has occurred.
-When an infraction has been determined to have taken place, the Honor Board's role is to assess whether-and, if so how-the community member can reconcile with the rest of the community.
+Members of the Honor Board outline the Honor Code and explain how it affects one's life as a Bryn Mawr student each year for first-year

-Honor Board Representatives: Liz Burke '23, members to be elected
+Honor Board Representatives: Carlee Warfield '23

-Blog: sga.blogs.brynmawr.edu/honor-board

-Contact: honorboard@brynmawr.edu.
+Blog: sga.blogs.brynmawr.edu/honor-board Contact: honorboard@brynmawr.edu.